mongodb/docs/source/includes/diagnostic-backtrace-generation.rst

-Starting in MongoDB 4.4 running on Linux:
+For MongoDB instances running on Linux:

 - When the :binary:`~bin.mongod` and :binary:`~bin.mongos` processes
   receive a ``SIGUSR2`` signal, backtrace details are added to the logs